Support to Study

 The student should expect to receive an invitation from the Programme Administration and Support Service (PASS) team by email to their University account mailbox.

 The student will be given 3 days’ notice to attend this meeting.
 This will usually be held via MS Teams unless there is a reason for holding in-person.
-Alongside the lead academic, this meeting may include a panel of representatives from other departments.
+This meeting may also include a panel of representatives from other departments.

 The student may choose to be accompanied by a supporter at the meeting.
 This person should be: